 The appendix is a small, narrow organ in the lower right quadrant of the abdomen within the large intestine.
 The appendix produces a bacteria-destroying protein which helps fight against infection in the body, but its function is not essential.
 When the appendix becomes inflamed during appendicitis the organ is generally removed.
-The laparoscopic or single incision removal of the appendix in called an appendectomy.
+The laparoscopic removal of the appendix in called an appendectomy.

 Appendicitis is indicated by sudden inflammation of the appendix, but the exact cause of this condition is usually unknown.
 Appendicitis may occur in patients after a viral infection in the digestive tract or when a stool blocks the opening of the appendix into the bowel.
 If untreated, a diseased appendix can burst, resulting in infection and even death.
 Though mild appendicitis may sometimes be treated with antibiotics, more severe cases typically require surgical intervention.

 - Increased abdominal pain during coughing